 The Perfect Coffee for your Moka Pot:

-- If you are in the mood for decaff, then consider using Lavazza Gran Filtro Decaffeinated - Whole Bean Coffee.
-Using a stovetop espresso maker you’ll produce coffee that offers an intense, sweet and smooth flavor
+- If you are in the mood for decaf, then consider using Lavazza Gran Filtro Decaffeinated - Whole Bean Coffee.
+Using a stovetop espresso maker you’ll produce coffee that offers an intense, sweet and smooth flavor.

 Ideally, use coffee that’s been ground immediately before using it.
 That’ll give your brew a fresh and flavourful taste.
 You’ll even salivate with the aroma of freshly ground coffee as you wait patiently for the moka pot to do its thing.